 Choose some sourdough bread or a similar rustic loaf (even better if it’s a whole grain option) that will balance the veggies with its earthy flavours.
-You could potentially use some ciabatta or milk bread but the result won’t be the same.
+You could potentially use ciabatta or milk bread but the result won’t be the same.

 THE ULTIMATE SUMMER SANDWICH

 - a pinch of black pepper

 - a pinch of salt

 Method (takes 25-30 minutes)